cpenv/autocpenv/README.rst

 autocpenv
 =========

 Deadline Event Plugin that automatically activates cpenv requirements when a worker starts rendering a task.
-When submitting a job, this event plugin will check the user's CPENV_ACTIVATE_MODULES Environment variable for modules.
+When submitting a job, this event plugin will check the user's CPENV_ACTIVE_MODULES Environment variable for modules.
 If CPENV_ACTIVE_MODULES is undefined, the event will fallback to the requirements specified in the Plugin Mapping setting.

 Installation